JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->isEnabled Description**

     Checks whether the command is enabled or not in the current environment.

      Override this to check for x or y and return false if the command can not run properly under the current conditions.

+---

 !!! signature "public Command->run(Symfony\Component\Console\Input\InputInterface $input, Symfony\Component\Console\Output\OutputInterface $output)"
     **$input**